autonomousapps/dependency-analysis-gradle-plugin/README.md

 ## Aggregate tasks
 There will be a task on the root project with the name `buildHealth`.
-Running that task will execute all tasks in all projects, and then produce a pair of aggregated reports.
+Running that task will execute all tasks in all projects, and then produce the advice report, aggregated across all subprojects.
-The path to these reports will be printed to the console.
+The path to this report will be printed to the console.

-## Per-project tasks
-You can also run some tasks on individual projects.

-1. Run a task.
-E.g., `./gradlew my-project:misusedDependenciesDebug`.
-Replace `Debug` with the variant you're interested in.
-2. For `java-library` projects, the task variants are based on sourceSets, so the gradle invocation would be `./gradlew :my-java-lib-project:misusedDependenciesMain` (for the `main` source set).
-3. For ABI analysis, run instead `./gradlew my-project:abiAnalysisDebug` or `./gradlew my-java-lib-project:abiAnalysisMain`.
-(Please note, there is no ABI analysis task for a `com.android.application` project, since that would be meaningless.)

-The result of this will be three files in the `my-project/build/dependency-analysis/debug` directory:
-1. unused-direct-dependencies.json
-2. used-transitive-dependencies.json
-3. misused-dependencies.html (this combines the first two in a very ugly HTML report)
-4. If you want to run this report across all subprojects in your project, follow the advice above under 1., and also apply this plugin to your root project.
-This will add a task, `:misusedDependenciesReport`, which will run the `misusedDependencies[Debug|Main]` tasks in your subprojects, and then aggregate them into a single report.
-Future releases will enable users to specify which tasks to run in subprojects.

-And, for the ABI analysis task,

-4. abi.json.
-This simply lists the dependencies that should be `api`
-5. abi-dump.txt.
-This is a richer format that fully describes your project's binary API.
-6. If you want to run this report across all subprojects in your project, follow the advice above under 1., and also apply this plugin to your root project.
-   This will add a task, `:abiReport`, which will run the `abiAnalysis[Debug|Main]` tasks in your subprojects, and then aggregate them into a single report.
-   Future releases will enable users to specify which tasks to run in subprojects.

-# Customizing variants to analyze
+## Customizing variants to analyze
 If your Android project uses flavors or custom build types, you may wish to change the default variant that is analyzed.
 By default, this plugin will analyze the `debug` variant for Android, and the `main` source set for Java.
 To customize this, add the following to your root `build.gradle[.kts]`